Sharp increase of Air Quality Index in National Capital a 'serious concern', says Bhupendra Yadav | Headlines

 - India

 "Rajasthan, Uttar Pradesh and Haryana have done more satisfactory work in the area of improving air quality as compared with the last year.
-However the situation of stubble burning is worst in Punjab as compared to the last year," he added.
+However, the situation of stubble burning is worst in Punjab as compared to the last year," he added.
 "When I had called the meeting of environment ministers of the country, neither any representative nor any minister had come from the Delhi Government.
 Two people have come from Punjab, we also took suggestions from all the states.
-We did not receive any satisfactory implementation of the measures suggested during the Meeting.
-Not only this, if you look carefully, whatever resources provided to Punjab were used properly," Yadav told the media
+We did not receive any satisfactory implementation of the measures suggested during the meeting.
+Not only this, if you look carefully, whatever resources provided to Punjab were not used properly," Yadav said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)